HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk4.md

 For convergence, asynchronous methods must continue to update the values of all states.

 Selective updates allow asynchonous methods to propogate more quickly, e.g. by updating the states "nearby" those that have recently changed value.
 This is useful when the state space is very large.

+Asynchronous algorithms also make it easier to intermix computation with real-time interaction.
+To solve a given MDP, we can run an iterative DP algorithm at the same time that an agent is actually experiencing the MDP.
+The agent’s experience can be used to determine the states to which the DP algorithm applies its updates.
+At the same time, the latest value and policy information from the DP algorithm can guide the agent’s decision making.

+To complete even one sweep of a synchronous method requires computation and memory for every state.
+For some problems, even this much memory and computation is impractical, yet the problem is still potentially solvable because relatively few states occur along optimal solution trajectories.
+Asynchronous methods and other variations of GPI can be applied in such cases and may find good or optimal policies much faster than synchronous methods can.

 #### Describe Monte Carlo as an alternative method for learning a value function